DarthXerox/Minesweeper/README.md

 Controls:
 Left click to uncover a tile and right click to flag it or mark it as a question mark.
-The game has no GUI so all info about how many mines are left is printed to console.
+The game has no "HUD" so all info about how many mines are left is printed to console.